rohannair11/rohannair11/README.md

 An undergrad Comp Sci student from Pune, India.
 Interested in Backend Dev, ML, DL, NLP, CV and their various applications in multiple fields.

-Tech Stack :- HTML, Css (with addition to :- tailwind), javaScript (with addition to :- nodejs), C, Java, Python.
+Tech Stack :- HTML, CSS (with addition to :- tailwind), javaScript (with addition to :- nodejs), C, Java, Python.

 <!---
 rohannair11/rohannair11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.